hpgrahsl/kryptonite-for-kafka/docs/getting-started.md

 ```

 !!! warning "Key material is a secret"
     The `value` field is your raw key.
-Treat it like a password — do not commit it to source control.
+Treat it with utmost secrecy, just like any important password. **NEVER commit keysets to source control!**

-See [Key Management](key-management.md) for production key storage options (cloud KMS, encrypted keysets).
+See [Key Management](key-management.md) for production key storage and key encryption options.